Coffee Sales Percolate Despite Rising Prices

 "Coffee is a big part of our food category," stressed Servais.
 "It is a traffic driver and a big profit center.
 The margins help with the store's profitability."

-While the retailer upped coffee prices a dime in February, it did so to match competitors and has not experienced push-back.
+While the retailer upped coffee prices a dime per cup in February, it did so to match competitors and has not experienced pushback.
 In fact, Bacon said since the price adjustment, Casey's has recorded an increase in its percentage of larger cup sizes.

-Casey's also has been watching its cappuccino sales rise this year and is supporting the activity uptick with a broader in-store selection.
-Now available are as many as eight cappuccino flavors per outlet, with one rotating new flavor each quarter.
+Casey's also has been watching its cappuccino sales rise this year and is supporting the uptick with a broader in-store selection.
+As many as eight cappuccino flavors per outlet are now available, with one rotating new flavor each quarter.
+The chain offers up to six coffee options per unit, with a rotating quarterly flavor.
+Syrups are available as bulk and portion-control creamers.